Giving actors an OTT chance: Streaming superstars here to stay in 2021 | Entertainment

 Giving actors an OTT chance: Streaming superstars here to stay in 2021

-Pratik Gandhi, Pankaj Tripathi, Jaideep Ahlawat and Rasika Dugal… fine actors catapulted to 'streaming superstar' status in the year that was and now set to build on the successes of their career-defining roles in a year that stretches ahead with possibilities and potential.
+Pratik Gandhi, Pankaj Tripathi, Jaideep Ahlawat and Rasika Dugal… just some of the fine actors who were catapulted to 'streaming superstar' status in the year that was and are now set to build on their career-defining successes in a year that stretches ahead with possibilities and potential.
 The coronavirus pandemic may have cost film goers the theatrical experience but the rise of streaming platforms put the spotlight on a host of actors who kept audiences invested in movies and long format shows.
-The rise of OTT has also enabled the entertainment industry to get democratised and break free of the traditional star system.
+The rise of OTT (over-the-top) also enabled the entertainment industry to get democratised and break free of the traditional star system.

-As Indians usher in 2021, hoping that a vaccine would mean the pandemic is over, it is clear normalcy is months away.
-And as far as the entertainment world is concerned, OTT is here to stay. ''OTT has opened up huge doors for all creative people, be it writers, actors, directors, technicians, everyone,'' said Sayani Gupta, who stars in Amazon Prime Video’s popular shows “Inside Edge” and “Four More Shots Please”.
+As Indians usher in 2021, hoping that a vaccine would mean the pandemic is over, it is clear normalcy is months away and audiences will still be glued to their laptop, mobile and TV screens to watch movies and shows in the safety of their homes.
+Clearly, OTT platforms are here to stay. ''OTT has opened up huge doors for all creative people, be it writers, actors, directors, technicians, everyone,'' said Sayani Gupta, who stars in Amazon Prime Video's popular shows "Inside Edge" and "Four More Shots Please".

 Creators don't need a saleable name, just good actors who fit their roles in the streaming arena, she said.
 It would be hard to imagine the success of shows such as "Mirzapur", "Criminal Justice", "Panchayat", "Paatal Lok", ''Aarya'', ''Scam 1992: The Harshad Mehta Story'', ''Four More Shots Please!'' and ''Bandish Bandits'' without the standout performance of its actors.